Skip to main content

 Example: Database-Level Column Configs

-Apply policies at the database level that can be overridden at schema or table level:
+Apply policies at the database level using ODCS contracts:

 columns: